genicam/harvesters/README.rst

      (unique_id='TLSimuMono', vendor='EMVA_D', model='TLSimuMono', tl_type='Custom', user_defined_name='Center', serial_number='SN_InterfaceB_0', version='1.2.3'),
      (unique_id='TLSimuColor', vendor='EMVA_D', model='TLSimuColor', tl_type='Custom', user_defined_name='Center', serial_number='SN_InterfaceB_1', version='1.2.3')]

-And you create an image acquisition manager object specifying a target device.
-The image acquisition manager does the image acquisition task for you.
-In the following example it's trying to create an manager object of the first candidate device in the device information list:
+And you create an image acquirer object specifying a target device.
+The image acquirer does the image acquisition task for you.
+In the following example it's trying to create an acquirer object of the first candidate device in the device information list:

 .. code-block:: python

-    iam = h.create_image_acquisition_manager(0)
+    ia = h.create_image_acquirer(0)

 Or equivalently:

 .. code-block:: python

-    iam = h.create_image_acquisition_manager(list_index=0)
+    ia = h.create_image_acquirer(list_index=0)

 You can connect the same device passing more unique information to the method such as:

 .. code-block:: python

-    mono_a = h.create_image_acquisition_manager(serial_number='SN_InterfaceA_0')
+    mono_a = h.create_image_acquirer(serial_number='SN_InterfaceA_0')

-We named the manager object ``iam`` in the above example but in a practical occasion, you may name it like just ``camera``, ``mono_cam``, or ``face_detection_cam`` more specifically even though those entities don't acquire images by themselves but they transfer images that will be acquired by their image acquisition manager.
+We named the acquirer object ``ia`` in the above example but in a practical occasion, you may name it like just ``camera``, ``mono_cam``, or ``face_detection_cam`` more specifically even though those entities don't acquire images by themselves but they transfer images that will be acquired by their image acquirer.

 Anyway, then now we start image acquisition:

 .. code-block:: python

-    iam.start_image_acquisition()
+    ia.start_image_acquisition()

 Once you started image acquisition, you should definitely want to get an image.
-An image is delivered to a buffer manager object.
+Images are delivered to the acquirer allocated buffers.
 To fetch a buffer that has been filled up with an image, you can have 2 options; the first option is to use the ``with`` statement:

 .. code-block:: python

-    with iam.fetch_buffer() as buffer:
+    with ia.fetch_buffer() as buffer:
         # Work with the Buffer object.
 It consists of everything you need.
         print(buffer)
         # The buffer will automatically be queued.